bokwoon95/wgo/README.md

 Nothing!
 File watchers honestly all do the same things, if you find a file watcher that works for you there's no reason to change.
 Maybe wgo has a [lower bar to entry](#quickstart)?
 Or maybe you're allergic to unnecessary config files like I am.
 Or if you want a feature like [chained commands](#chaining-commands) or [parallel commands](#running-parallel-wgo-commands), consider using `wgo`.

+## How do I pronounce wgo?

+I've been calling it wi-go or wuh-go inside my head.

 ## Contributing

 See [START\_HERE.md](https://github.com/bokwoon95/wgo/blob/main/START_HERE.md).